 In my opinion, having visited many cities in Europe, accommodation in Madrid is quite affordable and has very good quality.
 You will find big price differences though, depending on the season.

 Similar to flights, flexibility and anticipation are essential to finding cheap hotels in Madrid.
 Consider that most hotels offer free cancellation until 48 hours before the booking date. besides, try to avoid holidays and peak seasons, this is the best time to visit Madrid.
-If you can´t try at least to book your hotel in advance to get the best prices.
-Many hotels have free cancellation until 48 hours before the booking date.

 I usually find that hotel breakfasts are much more expensive than having breakfast at a local café.
 Accordingly, unless breakfast is included in the offer, I prefer to pay just for the nights.
 This is an easy way to save some additional money on your city break to Madrid.